ApryseSDK/webviewer-barcode/README.md

 # WebViewer Barcode

 WebViewer Barcode demonstrates a PoC for generating barcodes, stamping them onto a PDF and then reading them after they have been flattened onto the document.
-[Watch the demo here](https://youtu.be/KCUL3HoFxkM).
+[Watch the demo here](https://youtu.be/KCUL3HoFxkM) or [read the blog here](https://apryse.com/blog/annotation/stamp-and-read-barcode-on-pdfs-with-pdftron-sdk).

 ![Screenshot](https://github.com/ApryseSDK/webviewer-barcode/blob/master/barcode.gif)